 22. Interpreter or Translator

-This career is for you if you have experience in teaching a foreign language or are completely fluent in such language.
-In this job, you will be translating documents or interpret live or recorded conversations.
+This career is for you if you have experience in teaching a foreign language or are completely fluent in such a language.
+In this job, you will be translating documents or interpreting live or recorded conversations.
 This career is filled with exciting opportunities including projects that can take you overseas.